Skip to main content

 Overview of Shared Dataflow

-If you have at least one (1) shared element, the Shared Dataflow page displays a table with the following information:
+If you have at least one shared dataflow, the Shared Dataflow page displays a table with the following information:

 Shared Dataflow table

-• Source Site – The ID and name of the site that is the source of the shared dataflow.
+• Source site shows the ID and name of the site that is the source of the shared dataflow.
 Select the source site link to view its Dataflow page.

-• Used by – The number of sites that share the corresponding dataflow.
+• Used by shows the number of sites that share the same dataflow.

-• Stage – The intermediate or export stage converted to a shared element.
+• Stage shows the intermediate or export stage converted to a shared dataflow.

-To find a shared element in the list, use the Search for Shared Dataflow field.
+To find a shared dataflow in the list, use the Search for shared dataflows field.

-To share a needed element with another site, take the following steps:
+To share a needed dataflow with another site, take the following steps:

-1. Go to Shared Dataflow from your account's main menu.
+1. Go to Shared Dataflow from your organization's main menu.

-2. Select the ADD SHARED ELEMENT button in the top right corner.
+2. Select Add shared datadlow in the top right corner.

-3. Give a name to the shared element in Name.
+3. Give a name to the shared dataflow in Name.

-4. Select the site in the Source Site drop-down menu or search for a needed site by its title or ID.
+4. Select the site in the Source site dropdown or search for a needed site by its title or ID.

 Note

-When you hover over the site's name in the drop-down list, the tooltip shows the site's ID and the project's name to let you select exactly what you need.
+When you hover over the site's name in the dropdown, the tooltip shows the site's ID and the project's name, so you can select exactly what you need.

-5. Choose Intermediate or Export, depending on which dataflow stage you want to share:
+5. Choose either Intermediate or Export, depending on which dataflow stage you want to share:

-• If you select the Export button, the Channel drop-down menu appears to let you choose the export channel the dataflow of which you want to share.
+• If you select Export, the Export dropdown appears, letting you choose the export whose dataflow you want to share.

 The Channel drop-down

-6. Optionally, add a description for your shared element in Description.
+6. Optionally, add a description for your shared dataflow in Description.

 7. Select Create.